manybots/manybots/README.md

 ## Running Manybots

-Start the server and workers with
+Start the server and workers with:

 ```
 $ foreman start